sbrannen/spring-test-junit5/README.md

 is to annotate your JUnit 5 based test class with `@ExtendWith(SpringExtension.class)` and whatever Spring annotations you need (e.g., `@ContextConfiguration`, `@Transactional`, `@Sql`, etc.).
-See [`SpringExtensionTests`] for an example of this extension in action, and check out the source code of [`SpringExtension`] if you've interested in the implementation details.
+See [`SpringExtensionTests`] for an example of this extension in action, and check out the source code of [`SpringExtension`] if you're interested in the implementation details.

 # Running Tests with Gradle